Skip to Content

 Policy Statement

-OPL endorses the Canadian Federation of Library Associations’ Statement on Intellectual Freedom and Libraries (CFLA, June 27, 1974, amended November 17, 1983, November 18, 1985, September 27, 2015, Reviewed 2018):
+Canadian Federation of Library Associations’ Statement on Intellectual Freedom and Libraries (CFLA, June 27, 1974, amended November 17, 1983, November 18, 1985, September 27, 2015, Reviewed 2018):

 The Canadian Federation of Library Associations recognizes and values the Canadian Charter of Rights and Freedoms as the guarantor of the fundamental freedoms in Canada of conscience and religion; of thought, belief, opinion, and expression; of peaceful assembly; and of association.